-- Ensure that the collective situation and resource status is provided and current, by agency. - > Prioritize incidents. - > Determine specific resource requirements, by agency. - Determine resources availability by agency (available for out-of-jurisdiction assignment) and the need for providing resources in a mobilization center. - > Determine need and designate mobilization and demobilization centers. - > Allocate scarce/limited resources to incidents based on priorities. - > Anticipate future resource needs. - > Review policies/agreements for resources allocations. - > Review need for other agencies' involvement. - Provide necessary liaison with out-of-area facilities and agencies, as appropriate. - Critique and recommend improvements. - MAC Group Coordinator the MAC Group coordinator serves as a facilitator in organizing and accomplishing the mission, goals, and direction of the MAC Group.
-The position provides expertise on the functions of a MAC organization and the proper relationships with dispatch centers and incidents. - Fill and supervise necessary unit and support positions, as needed, in accordance with coordination complexity. - Arrange for and manage facilities and equipment necessary to carry out the MAC Group functions. - Facilitate the MAC Group decision process by ensuring the development and display of information that will assist agency representatives in keeping abreast of the total situation.
-Provide the data necessary for astute priority setting and allocation of resources. - > Implement decision made by MAC Group. - MAC Group Agency Representatives The MAC Group is made up of top management level personnel from those agencies who have jurisdictional responsibility and those who are heavily supporting the effort or may be significantly impacted by the lack of local resources.
+- Ensure that the collective situation and resource status is provided and current, by agency. - > Prioritize incidents. - > Determine specific resource requirements, by agency.

+- Determine resources availability by agency (available for out-of-jurisdiction assignment) and the need for providing resources in a mobilization center. - > Determine need and designate mobilization and demobilization centers. - > Allocate scarce/limited resources to incidents based on priorities. - > Anticipate future resource needs. - > Review policies/agreements for resources allocations. - > Review need for other agencies' involvement. - Provide necessary liaison with out-of-area facilities and agencies, as appropriate. - > Critique and recommend improvements. - MAC group coordinator the MAC group coordinator facilitates organizing and accomplishing the mission, goals, and direction of the MAC group.
+The position provides expertise on the functions of a MAC organization and the proper relationships with dispatch centers and incidents. - > Fill and supervise necessary unit and support positions, as needed, in accordance with coordination complexity. - > Arrange for and manage facilities and equipment necessary to carry out the MAC group functions. - ➤ Facilitate the MAC group decision process by ensuring the development and display of information that will assist agency representatives in keeping abreast of the total situation.
+Provide the data necessary for astute priority setting and allocation of resources. - > Implement decision made by MAC group. - MAC group agency representatives The MAC group is made up of top management level personnel from those agencies who have jurisdictional responsibility and those who are heavily supporting the effort or may be significantly impacted by the lack of local resources.